 The vast majority of dogs that growl, bark, and lunge on leash are not aggressive dogs.
-Their leash issues are usually caused by walking in an excited dominant state.
-When the dog feels high levels of frustration from being restrained by the leash and collar, aggression can start to occur.
-This is why I have coined the term Leash Frustration as opposed to leash aggression.
-Many owners who have dogs with this issue, make the problem worse when they pass another dog by tightening up on the leash and further frustrating the dog.
+Their leash issues are usually caused by frustration or fear and are exacerbated by walking in an excited state of mind.
+When the dog feels high levels of frustration from being restrained by the leash and collar, they often feel the need to lash out.
+This is why I have coined the term Leash Frustration and generally use it instead of the term leash aggression.

-To overcome this issue I start by teaching the dog to walk in a calm submissive state without other dogs around.
+To overcome this issue I start by teaching the dog to walk in a calm relaxed state without other dogs around.
 This entails training the dog to walk at my side (never ahead) with their attention on the road ahead.
 It is very important that the dog’s brain is not in prey mode (constantly looking side to side for something to focus on).
-As you teach the dog to walk at your side make sure that you use sharp tugs instead of pulls.
-Each correction should last no longer than the time it takes to snap your fingers.
 With the dog on your left side practice making left about turns until the dog slows down for you to turn each time.
 If you are having trouble teaching your dog to walk properly even without other dogs around please read the following article first.
 Training your dog to heel